2022 WTA Finals

-The 2022 WTA Finals was the professional women's championship tennis tournament run by the Women's Tennis Association (WTA) from October 31 to November 7, 2022.
+The 2022 WTA Finals was the professional women's year-end championship tennis tournament run by the Women's Tennis Association (WTA) from October 31 to November 7, 2022.
 It was the 51st edition of the singles event and the 46th edition of the doubles competition.
 The tournament was held on an indoor hardcourt at the Dickies Arena in Fort Worth, Texas, marking the return of the tournament to the United States after 17 years, and was contested by the eight highest-ranked singles players and doubles teams of the 2022 WTA Tour.